-$\underline{\text{Decoration}}\colon \text{One of four rim sherds have V-shaped notches along the lip.}$
+Decoration: One of four rim sherds has V-shaped notches along the lip.
+Form:

-$\underline{\text{Rim}}\colon$ The four rim sherds have everted and rolled (n=2), everted (n=1), and indeterminate (n=1) rim profiles.
+Rim: The four rim sherds have everted and rolled (n=2), everted (n=1), and indeterminate (n=1) rim profiles.

 Lip: All rim sherds have rounded lips.